Backgrounder on Reactor License Transfers

 On this page:

-Since 1999, the NRC has reviewed more than 100 license transfer applications.
-The first approval was the sale of Three Mile Island Unit 1 to a new owner in 1999.
+Since the NRC approved the sale of the Three Mile Island Unit 1 reactor in 1999, the NRC has reviewed more than 115 license transfer applications.
 A list of current license transfer applications can be found on the NRC website.

 Regulations Governing License Transfers and Related Regulations

-Reactor license transfer provisions are found in Title 10 to the Code of Federal Regulations (CFR), and Section 184 of the Atomic Energy Act.
-NRC written consent is required for a license transfer.
-Relevant regulations include:
+NRC approval is required before a license transfer can occur.
+The agency’s regulations on license transfers, in Title 10 to the Code of Federal Regulations, and Section 184 of the Atomic Energy Act, include:

 - 10 CFR Part 2, Subpart M - Public Notification, Availability of Documents and Records, Hearing Requests and Procedures for Hearings on License Transfer Application